 Passion is great, but it’s not enough.

-“No one cares how passionate you are about what you do.”
+Nobody cares how passionate about what you do.

 It’s a given that you have to enjoy the topic you blog about, but you need more than that.

-Passion is not enough to convince people to take out their wallet.
+Passion is not enough to convince people to take out their wallet and buy from you.

 Don’t get me wrong, passion is important.
 It’s a powerful motivational force and your readers will soon start to see through you if you don’t give a damn about your topic.